How To Improve Credit Score In 3 Months

 1. Know your credit score

-Your credit report contains a detailed history of you and your financial accounts.
-Credit reporting agencies use this data to compute your credit score.
-This three-digit score tells lenders how likely you are to pay off your debt.
+Your credit report details your history and financial accounts.
+Credit reporting agencies, like Equifax, Experian, and TransUnion) use this data to compute your credit score.
+The Consumer Financial Protection Bureau defines a credit score as a prediction of your credit behavior, such as how likely you are to pay a loan back on time.

-Banks and other lenders look at your credit score and report when deciding whether to extend credit and what interest rate to charge.
-If your credit score is low, you may have difficulty borrowing money.
-Monitoring and taking steps to improve your credit score can significantly impact your ability to secure a favorable loan with lower interest rates.
+Banks and other lenders use your credit scores to offer mortgages, credit cards, auto loans, and interest rates.
+A lower credit score makes borrowing money difficult.
+Improving your credit score can impact your ability to secure a loan with lower interest rates.

 2. Pay all bills on time